GimmickNG/ng-ttt-template/README.md

 {sp} +

 Whenever an empty line between two paragraphs is intended (which is most of the time).
 There might be other ways to handle this more gracefully but I haven't tried them out yet.

+## Copyright

+I do not own the images.
+The .adoc "template" (if you can call it that) is licensed under MIT.